Bombus polaris: Distribution and habitat

 This bumblebee has a wide circumpolar distribution, found in Canada, Arctic Alaska, Arctic islands (Devon Island, Ellesmere Island, Baffin Island and Greenland), northern Scandinavia and across Arctic Russia (Nenets, Yamalo-Nenets, Sakha and Chukotka).
 As of 2015, B. polaris is common and is not listed as endangered.
 Bombus polaris is an alpine species.
 They exclusively live at the summits of mountains.
 This clear separation between alpine species and subalpine species may be due to superior competition from the subalpine species, leading to a suboptimal habitat occupation of the alpine species.
 An alternative explanation is that the alpine bee species possess both the ability and body type to survive the colder temperatures, which naturally separates the two types of bees into distinct ecological territories.
 Alpine species usually have a larger body length in comparison to subalpine species.

 Colony cycle

 Initiation

-Bombus polaris queens hibernate for about nine months, suspended in an almost lifeless state in a mouse nest or some other burrow and waiting for the ground to warm.
+Young Bombus polaris queens hibernate for about nine months, suspended in an almost lifeless state in a mouse nest or some other burrow and waiting for the ground to warm.
 After this, B. polaris fertilized queens emerge from hibernation, visiting flowers and looking for areas to build potential nests.
 This signals the start of the seasonal cycle of development.
 Recently started colonies can be found in June or July.